common-workflow-language/common-workflow-language/design-decisions/conditionals-2019.md

 simplify the concepts have skipped steps just produce `null`.
 Now we can now no longer distinguish between a `null` produced by a step that ran and a `null` produced by a skipped step.
-It was decided that if an important use case arose where it was absoluetly vital to be able to distinguish the sources of `null`, we would make additions to the specification to handle it.
+It was decided that if an important use case arose where it was absolutely vital to be able to distinguish the sources of `null`, we would make additions to the specification to handle it.